 The Hitler Youth was originally established as a way to instill Nazi values in the young people of Germany.

-The Hitler Youth was an important part of the Nazi regime and played a significant role in indoctrinating young people into the Nazi way of thinking.
+The Hitler Youth was an important part of the Nazi regime, significantly contributing to the indoctrination of the youth with Nazi ideologies.

 The organisations accomplished this by controlling the lives of Germany's youth because membership in the organisation required significant investment of their time.